Payroll Help

 The TriMet tax is an employer-only tax and is calculated based on the wages paid to an employee working in the TriMet area.
 You can confirm the TriMet transit tax area from this interactive map.

-To indicate the employee works in the TriMet area, go to:
+How to indicate the employee works in the TriMet area

-• Payroll > Employee List > Select Employee Name > Employee Info.
-Scroll to Oregon Employer Transit Tax > Edit.
+1. Go to Payroll > Employee List > Select Employee Name > Employee Info.
+Scroll to Oregon Employer Transit Tax.

 Lane Transit Tax